-How do you build up your ballads, a true discovery of a town through cinema?
+How do you build up your tours, a true discovery of a town through cinema?

-In order to build up my visits, I find settings and locations related to cinema.
+In order to build up my visits, I find locations related to cinema.
 I go to the library and on internet for documentation and I take notes whenever I watch movies in order to enrich my database of shooting or movie locations.
-For some locations, information can be more difficult to obtain.
+For some venues, information can be more difficult to obtain.
 For Paris, I have been able to contact Mission Cinema once or twice.
-For the visit that I am preparing in Montreuil, I contacted the chief person responsible of issuing shooting authorisations in the town.
+For the visit that I prepared in Montreuil, I contacted the head person responsible for issuing shooting authorisations in the town.
 These are just some examples.
 Sometimes, I also talk to directors to appeal for the latest movie reviews.
 Any source is most welcome.

 From that point on, I list all of them on a map and I define the areas that seem the most interesting based on all the information that I have previously noted (shooting sets, places linked to the history of cinema, places still used for movie shooting activities, addresses linked to personalities, etc.).
 I make all my location requirements onsite and I complete, rearrange or even modify my whole circuit based on what I can find.
-The participants must enjoy the ballad.
-Therefore, the environment have to be attractive: there must always be something to see even if it isn't linked to cinema.
+The visitors must enjoy the strolls.
+Therefore, the environment has to be attractive: there must always be something to see even if it isn't linked to cinema.
 I complete my information with those links to the history of the neighbourhood.
-It's so much better if cinema can be the door to speak about these districts.
+It is so much better if cinema can be the window to speak about these districts.

 As part of my masters and for my thesis, I was particularly interested in the early stages of cinema.
-I liked it so much that I am particularly attracted to the pioneers of cinema.
 The film director Georges Méliès, built the first shooting set studios in the world in Montreuil so I immediately identified Montreuil as the town of cinema.

-I also knew that the the studios Pathé/Albatros were very active at the beginning of the last century and more recently I learned that the inventor of cartoons, Emile Reynaud, was born in that town.
-Montreuil had certainly been true witness of the evolutionof cinema.
+I also knew that the the studios Pathé/Albatros were very active at the beginning of the 20th century and more recently I learned that the inventor of cartoons, Emile Reynaud, was born in that town.
+Montreuil had certainly been true witness of the evolution of cinema.

 What do you want to show in this tour?

-What I want to show also is that this town has remained very active in the mater of cinema: many film shootings and international and national series, a famous movie theatre, production companies, workshops, studios, film directors and actors are committed to the town, etc.
+What I want to show also is, that this town has remained very active in the question of cinema: many film shootings and international and national series, a famous movie theatre, production companies, workshops, studios, film directors and actors are committed to the town, etc.